enso-org/enso/doc/design/syntax/syntax.md

 may look strange.
 It just takes a function `f` and an argument and if the argument was not a function, then it applies `f` to it.
 If the argument was a function, it just skips it and does the same to the result of the function.
-Now, we can define the `refined` function which we used on the beginning as:
+Now, we can define the `refined` function which we used in the beginning as:

 ```haskell
 refined = applyToResult << refine